rkibel/AheadOfItsTime/README.md

 ## Overview

 **AheadOfItsTime** is a benchmarking and analysis project that investigates the performance and flexibility tradeoffs between Ahead-of-Time (AOT) and Just-in-Time (JIT) compilation strategies in modern deep learning frameworks.
-Through systematic experimentation with CNNs on computer vision datasets (MNIST, CIFAR-10) and RNNs on sequential/NLP datasets (IMDB, Penn Treebank), we quantify how different compilation approaches impact:
+Through systematic experimentation with CNNs on computer vision datasets (MNIST, CIFAR-10) and RNNs on sequential/NLP datasets (IMDB, WikiText-2), we quantify how different compilation approaches impact:

 - **Inference latency** (end-to-end prediction time)
 - **Memory consumption** (peak and average usage)